 For example:

-Knowing your load type helps you select the right pallet to avoid collapse or injury during transit or storage.
+Understanding load type helps logistics professionals select the right pallet and prevent structural failure during transit or storage.

 1. Freight Pricing